autifyhq/autify-javascript-snippets/content/en/snippets/scroll/scroll.md

 ---
-title: "Scroll to a specified coordinate"
+title: "Scroll by coordinate"
 weight: 10
 ie_support: true
 ---

+Scroll in the entire page by specifying a coordinate.

 ```js
 /**